 Mono County's Land Development Regulations in the General Plan generally require on-site parking in the unincorporated area, developed in compliance with standards in the Regulations.
 Single-family residences must provide two parking spaces and other uses must provide a specific number of parking spaces based on the intensity of the use.
 Most parking provided in commercial areas is uncovered, either on-street parking or parking lots.
 As a part of its General Plan update, the County has revised its parking standards to allow for greater flexibility in meeting parking requirements in established central business districts.

 Parking standards in Mammoth Lakes are listed in Title 17 (Zoning) of the town Municipal Code.
 A minimum of three off-street spaces (at least 50% enclosed and at least one unenclosed space) is required for single-family residences.
 The parking requirements for multi-family are based on the number of bedrooms and require that 50% of the required parking is enclosed.
-Non-residential parking requirements are dependent on which parking zone the project is located in and the proposed land use, and has a minimum and maximum number of spaces allowed.
+Non-residential parking requirements are dependent on which parking zone the project is located in and the proposed land use and has a minimum and maximum number of spaces allowed.
 Non-residential parking is encouraged to be located underground, behind a building, or on the interior side or rear of the site to improve the aesthetics of projects and to encourage pedestrian facility use.
 The Town completed a parking analysis (2014) as part of the Zoning Code update, which focused on developing parking standards that meet the needs of the community by focusing on actual observed parking demand rates while preventing the over-supply of parking.
 The results of the analysis were incorporated into the Zoning Code and included such items as shared parking, allowing parking requirements to be met off site, allowing parking reductions for mixed-use development, and enacting design standards that can minimize the impact that parking has on the physical environment.

 Parking issues and needs include the following: